John Russell, 4th Duke of Bedford: Early political career

 In the House of Lords he joined the Patriot Whig opposition hostile to the Prime Minister Sir Robert Walpole, took a fairly prominent part in public business, and earned the dislike of George II.
 When Carteret, now Earl Granville, resigned office in November 1744, Bedford became First Lord of the Admiralty in the administration of Henry Pelham, and was made a privy councillor.
 He was very successful at the admiralty, but was not equally fortunate after he became Secretary of State for the Southern Department in February 1748.
 Pelham accused him of idleness and he was constantly at variance with his colleague The Duke of Newcastle.

-Newcastle, who had previously admired The Earl of Sandwich ...
-Bedford resigned in protest, as Newcastle had calculated, allowing him to replace them with men he considered more loyal personally to him.
-During his time in the post, he was accused of spending far too much time at his country estate playing cricket and shooting pheasants.
+Newcastle had previously admired The Earl of Sandwich.
+Bedford resigned in protest, as Newcastle had calculated, allowing him to replace them with men more loyal to him personally.
+During his time in the post, Bedford was accused of spending far too much time at his country estate playing cricket and shooting pheasants.

-In 1753 Bedford’s political circle helped to finance the opposition weekly The Protester, edited by James Ralph; Richard Rigby wrote to Bedford praising the opening number as “an extremely good preface to a political paper.”
+In 1753 Bedford's political circle helped to finance the opposition weekly The Protester, edited by James Ralph; Richard Rigby wrote to Bedford praising the opening number as “an extremely good preface to a political paper.”
 In November 1753 Ralph informed Bedford that he was closing the paper, citing ill-health and fear of prosecution, and he returned £150 of a £200 advance.